-Dr Christopher Hurrell is a stage director and dramaturg who has worked nationally and internationally over a twenty-year career in the areas of new writing, Shakespeare and musical theatre.
+Dr Christopher Hurrell is Manager of the Flinders University Drama Centre, South Australia's centre for professional training of actors and directors.
+Christophe is a stage director and dramaturg who has worked nationally and internationally over a twenty-year career in the areas of new writing, Shakespeare and musical theatre.

 Christopher has collaborated with leading Australian playwrights as director, dramaturg and in his former role as Literary Manager of Sydney’s Griffin Theatre company, on the creation of numerous award-winning new works of Australian theatre.
 His collaborators include writers such as Debra Oswald (creator of Offspring), Stephen Sewell, Justin Fleming, Glace Chase and Caleb Lewis.

 At Griffin his productions of Stephen Sewell’s Myth, Propaganda and Disaster in Nazi German and Contemporary America, starring Nicholas Eadie and Debra Oswald’s Mr Bailey’s Minder starring Kate Mulvany played to standing-room only houses, and broke the company’s box office records.